zshafique25/ADFPRO/README.md

-# ADFPRO
+# Azure Data Factory - Pipelines

-# CDC Ingestion Pipeline — Azure Data Factory
+# 1. CDC Ingestion Pipeline — Azure Data Factory

 Incremental (CDC-style) load of SQL tables into ADLS Gen2 Parquet, orchestrated by two ADF pipelines and backed by a Logic App for failure alerts.